Shopify vs. Etsy: Which Is the Best?

 So if you’re starting a business with low investment, then Etsy would be the favorable choice.

 However, Etsy also has a Plus Plan that comes at a cost of $10/month – which isn’t too bad either.
-We already discussed some of the features it offers above so we won’t go into its detail.
+We already discussed some of the features it offers above, so we won’t go into detail.

 But overall, affording the Plus Plan wouldn’t be a problem even if you’re starting on a low budget.

-Unfortunately, Shopify doesn’t have any free plans, but fortunately, you do get a 14-day free trial.
+Unfortunately, Shopify doesn’t have any free plans, but fortunately, you do get a $1/month trial for the first 3 months.
 Plus, the benefits it offers more than make up for the subscription fee.

 The Verdict